In this intensive, one-day course, you will learn the key features and benefits of the SystemVerilog Assertion language and its use in VCS.

 This course is a hands-on workshop that reinforces the verification concepts taught in lecture through a series of labs.
 At the end of this workshop, students should have the skills required to write SystemVerilog Assertions to verify a device under test using VCS.
 Students will also learn how to use assertion libraries and obtain coverage information on assertions.

 Students will first learn how to write immediate and concurrent assertions.
 Next the workshop will explain in-depth the use of sequences to write assertions and make them reusable and scalable.
 The course then discusses assertion coverage and use of cover properties that allows you to assess the effectiveness and efficacy of your testbench.
-Lastly the course introduces you to the application of assertion libraries shipped with VCS to capture standard behaviors in a scalable, reusable form.
+Lastly, the course introduces you to the application of assertion libraries shipped with VCS to capture standard behaviors in a scalable, reusable form.

 To reinforce the lecture and accelerate mastery of the material, each student will complete a challenging test suite for real-world, system-based design.
-Students are expected to have completed the three-day System Verilog Testbench workshop offered by Synopsys.

 At the end of this workshop the student should be able to: